Where does the money come from and how do we spend it?

 - Welfare Benefits

-People Performance and Change includes:
+People Performance and Change service areas

 - Human Resources